cashubtc/awesome-cashu/README.md

 ### Various nutcases
-- [Almandine](https://lab.oak-node.net/almandine) uses Athenut above, basic wrapper with a built-in CDK wallet.
+- [Almandine](https://lab.oak-node.net/almandine) uses Athenut and is basic wrapper with a built-in CDK wallet.
-- [Athenut](https://athenut.com/) search smarter (Kagi-powered).
+- [Athenut](https://athenut.com/) is a tool to search smarter (Kagi-powered).
 Pay in sats.
 [Github-Mint](https://github.com/thesimplekid/athenut-mint), [Github-Frontend](https://github.com/thesimplekid/athenut-frontend)
 - [BTCNutServer](https://github.com/d4rp4t/BTCNutServer?mc_cid=bf3feffb71) is a new experimental plugin to bring ecash payments to BTCPay Server.
 - [S-two Cairo Demo](https://stwo-cairo.vercel.app/) is bringing zero-knowledge proofs to Cashu.
 Github repos: [stwo-cairo](https://github.com/starkware-libs/stwo-cairo) and [stwo-cairo-ts](https://github.com/clealabs/stwo-cairo-ts)
 - [Cashu Bonds](https://github.com/lescuer97/nut-bond) is a simple proof of concept of identity bonds using Cashu.
 - [Cashu-brrr](https://brrr.gandlaf.com) is a Cashu ecash printer.
 [GitHub](https://github.com/gandlafbtc/cashu-brrr/)
 - [cashu-kym](https://github.com/Egge21M/cashu-kym) is used to discover and score Cashu mints.
-- [Cashucards](https://github.com/Marc26z/CashuCards) are greeting cards that give bitcoin using the Cashu protocol.
+- [Cashucards](https://github.com/Marc26z/CashuCards) are greeting cards that give Bitcoin using the Cashu protocol.
-- [Cashu for Community Sovereignty](http://cashu4community.xyz) is a private and censorship resistant payment systems for communities under authoritarian regimes.
+- [Cashu for Community Sovereignty](http://cashu4community.xyz) provides private and censorship resistant payment systems for communities under authoritarian regimes.
 [GH](https://github.com/cashu4community)
 - [Cashu MLS Chat](https://github.com/SatsAndSports/cashu_mls_chat) is a a web-based application combining MDK (Marmot Development Kit) for encrypted group messaging with Cashu (CDK) for ecash wallet functionality.
 - [Cashu Monopoly](https://github.com/bTCpy/monopoly/) is classic Monopoly, but the money is real Bitcoin.
 Buy in with Lightning, pot held in a Cashu wallet, winner takes the sats.
-- [CashuProjects](https://github.com/CashuProjects) is collection of TypeScript projects.
+- [CashuProjects](https://github.com/CashuProjects) is a collection of TypeScript projects.
-- [cashu-escrow-kit](https://github.com/f321x/cashu-escrow-kit) Ecash escrow provider and client concept.
+- [cashu-escrow-kit](https://github.com/f321x/cashu-escrow-kit) is an ecash escrow provider and client concept.
 - [cashu.me.extension](https://github.com/Kelbie/cashu.me.extension) is a Cashu.me wrapper that allows you to use your Cashu.me ecash and manage functionality related to it including sending and receiving.
 [Chrome extension](https://chromewebstore.google.com/detail/cashume/adfafhcbnbehkgpkfgpbgagkjlddkohj) and [Firefox extension](https://addons.mozilla.org/en-US/firefox/addon/cashu-me/).
 - [chessu.cash](https://chessu.cash/) is a game where you can solve chess puzzles and earn Cashu ecash.
 - [classu](https://github.com/inscrib3/classu.cash) is an educational platform fully dedicated to Cashu. [site](https://classu.cash)
 - [CLN mint plugin](https://github.com/gudnuf/cln_pyshu_mint) is a work-in-progress CLN plugin for running a mint on your own node.
 - [Hashpool](https://github.com/vnprc/hashpool) is an accountless mining pool that uses ecash to represent mining shares.
 - [Hide a message in an emoji](https://github.com/paulgb/emoji-encoder) is a [site](https://emoji.paulbutler.org) that allows you to hide ecash in an emoji.
-- [Layer3 Press](https://layer3.press/welcome) is an unstoppable publishing service that allows people to easily receive Bitcoin Lightning and Cashu subscription payments with a built-in Coinos wallet.
+- [Layer3 Press](https://layer3.press/welcome) is an unstoppable publishing service that allows people to easily receive Bitcoin, Lightning and Cashu subscription payments with a built-in Coinos wallet.
 - [mcp-money](https://github.com/pablof7z/mcp-money) is an MCP (Model Context Protocol) money implementation for Nostr using NDK (Nostr Development Kit) with Cashu ecash functionality.
 - [Meme amigo](https://memeamigo.lol/) enables you to hide ecash in a meme.
 - [Morning Glory](https://github.com/hzrd149/morning-glory) is a paid blossom server that only stores blobs for a day.